git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Arranges the pads like a classic piano keyboard.
 * The white lit pads are the white keys.
-* The gray lit pads are the black keys.
+* The pads lit in the color of the track are the black keys.
 * You get 4 octaves to play with.
 * Other functions are identical to the Play view.